 Meta-Analysis of Overall Survival stratified by KRAS mutational status

-pooled HR (95% CI, 0.8-1.).
+All our meta-analyses showed high heterogeneity; therefore, we report the random effects pooled HR and include the fixed effects pooled estimate only in our forest plots.
+For the KRAS mutated tumors the pooled HR was 0.99 (95% CI, 0.85-1.15) while for the KRAS wild type tumors the pooled HR was 0.71 (95% CI, 0.62-0.82), indicating that PTL has a prognostic value only in patients with wild type tumours.

 Sensitivity analysis after excluding patients with rectal tumors

-The sensitivity analysis confirmed the main finding that PTL was prognostic only in with wild type tumors, with a pooled HR of 0.68 (95% CI, 0.54-0.86) and 0.86 (95% CI, 0.58-1.28) for wild type and KRAS mutated tumors, respectively.
-Specifically, a left sided primary was associated with a 32% decrease in the risk of death in those with wild type tumors.
+The sensitivity analysis showed similar results as the primary meta-analysis confirming that PTL has prognostic value only in patients with wild type tumors.
+Specifically, the pooled HRs were 0.68 (95% CI, 0.54-0.86) and 0.86 (95% CI, 0.58-1.28) for wild type and KRAS mutated tumors, respectively.

 Meta-Analysis of Overall Survival interaction terms (MA-IT)